bperez40/Automatic-Power-Box-Tester/README.md

 If you get an error running a python script, chances are you're missing a package.
 Read the terminal output to see what exactly the error is.

 Whenever you're done working in the virtual environment, type deactivate.

+# Logging Arduino output data using PuTTY
+If you want to log the Arduino's output data when it's connected over USB, you can do so using PuTTY.

+First, install PuTTY, yadda yadda yadda

+Match all the proper settings in the session tab, such as COM port, baud rate, so on so forth.

+In the logging tab, set session logging to "All session output."
+Name the file whatever you like and configure putty to store putty.log or whatever you want to call it in the util folder of the workspace.

+When you start a session, PuTTY will then create a log in the util folder.

+You can run the visualizer python script to then visualize the file's output, if you want to analyze ADC data in particular.